sethforprivacy/optoutpod.com/content/posts/come-join-opt-out-on-matrix.md

 # Why Matrix?

 The Opt Out community is focused around Matrix, an open-source, federated, and encrypted chat platform that enables large group chats easily.
-Matrix has many differenct clients available, and is a rapidly growing protocol and platform for privacy-preserving chats.
+Matrix has many different clients available, and is a rapidly growing protocol and platform for privacy-preserving chats.

 You can view Matrix as a modernized IRC or simplified Discord that is improving quickly and is focused on user-privacy and data-sovereignty.